 Conceptually, there is absolutely no difference in elements when photographing fire-performers in action than when photographing a basketball player.
 A powerful photograph is created, in an instant, when the performer is caught in a three-way dance combining:

-in the face of ADVERSITY (of danger, of failure, a photographer getting too close, etc).
+- in the face of ADVERSITY (the inherent danger, performance failure, a photographer getting too close, heckling crowd, etc)

 In the case of this photograph, those elements are depicted in the effort it takes for Julie to: